|Type:||NTC temperature sensor|

 |Ground at battery|

 The lab scope is connected to the coolant temperature sensor via a Measure lead TP-C1812B and Back Probe TP-BP85 and set to recorder mode.
 In recorder mode a streaming measurement is performed, continuously displaying the signals live on screen.
-Because the measured signals vary slowly, the Automotive scope ATS5004D is set to a slow measuring speed.
+Because the measured signals vary slowly, the Automotive Test Scope ATS5004D is set to a slow measuring speed.

 Figure 3 shows a waveform of a coolant temperature sensor during the engine warming up.
 This signal can be downloaded and used to correctly set up the lab scope or as reference signal.